baxmittens/VTUFileHandler.jl/paper.md

 function VTUFile(file::String) ... end
 function Base.write(vtu::VTUFile, add_timestamp=true) ... end
 ```
-By default, a timestamp is added if VTU files are written to disk to not overwrite existing files.
-Only data fields which are registered by the function
+By default, a timestamp is added if VTU files are written to disk not to overwrite existing files.
+Only data fields that are registered by the function
 ```julia
 function set_uncompress_keywords(uk::Vector{String}) ... end
 ```